SquigglesworthX/untitled-game-client/README.md

 Unity Client

 Open the Infinite World Folder in Unity
+  - Then open "Scene1" and click the play button to play the game.

-I added the Photon libraries but I haven't tried them yet.
+I've added the Photon libraries but I haven't tried them yet.